Bombing of Dresden: Post-war debate

 The bombing of Dresden remains controversial and is subject to an ongoing debate by historians and scholars regarding the moral and military justifications surrounding the event.
 British historian Frederick Taylor wrote of the attacks: "The destruction of Dresden has an epically tragic quality to it.
 It was a wonderfully beautiful city and a symbol of baroque humanism and all that was best in Germany.
 It also contained all of the worst from Germany during the Nazi period.
 In that sense it is an absolutely exemplary tragedy for the horrors of 20th century warfare and a symbol of destruction".

 Several factors have made the bombing a unique point of contention and debate.
-First among these are the Nazi government's exaggerated claims immediately afterwards, which drew upon the beauty of the city, its importance as a cultural icon; the deliberate creation of a firestorm; the number of victims; the extent to which it was a necessary military target; and the fact that it was attacked toward the end of the war, raising the question of whether the bombing was needed to hasten the end.
+First among these are the Nazi government's exaggerated claims immediately afterwards.
+The fact that the attack was carried out in the final stages of the war, and the public perception that, unlike Hamburg, Dresden was not a major industrial centre and its contribution to the war effort was not so significant, fueled the flames of controversy.

 Legal considerations

 The Hague Conventions, addressing the codes of wartime conduct on land and at sea, were adopted before the rise of air power.
-Despite repeated diplomatic attempts to update international humanitarian law to include aerial warfare, it was not updated before the outbreak of World War II.
+Despite repeated diplomatic attempts to update enacted international humanitarian law to include aerial warfare, it was not updated before the outbreak of World War II.
 The absence of specific international humanitarian law does not mean that the laws of war did not cover aerial warfare, but the existing laws remained open to interpretation.
 Specifically, whether the attack can be considered a war crime depends on whether the city was defended and whether resistance was offered against an approaching enemy.
 Allied arguments centre around the existence of a local air defence system and additional ground defences the Germans were constructing in anticipation of Soviet advances.

 Falsification of evidence

-The bombing of Dresden has been used by Holocaust deniers and pro-Nazi polemicists—most notably by British writer David Irving—in an attempt to establish a moral equivalence between the war crimes committed by the Nazi government and the killing of German civilians by Allied bombing raids.
-As such, "grossly inflated" casualty figures have been promulgated over the years, many based on a figure of over 200,000 deaths quoted in a forged version of the casualty report, Tagesbefehl No. 47, that originated with Hitler's Reich Minister of Propaganda Joseph Goebbels.
+Holocaust deniers and pro-Nazi polemicists—most notably British writer David Irving—use the bombing in an attempt to establish a moral equivalence between the war crimes committed by the Nazi government and the killing of German civilians by Allied bombing raids.
+As such, grossly inflated casualty figures have been promulgated over the years, many based on a figure of over 200,000 deaths quoted in a forged version of the casualty report, Tagesbefehl No. 47, that originated with Hitler's Reich Minister of Propaganda Joseph Goebbels.
+Irving himself grossly exaggerated the death toll in his book The Destruction of Dresden, arguing that the Allied bombing killed 135,000 inhabitants; these figures were initially widely accepted, but are now considered to be wildly inflated.